• Home

 Ohl currently sits on nine volunteer boards involved in issues ranging from education, business, housing and youth development.
 In addition, he and his wife Diane along with their children established the Ohl Family Foundation, which has donated hundreds of thousands of dollars to organizations supporting youth, the arts and outdoor recreation.

-Nine past Tri-Citian of the Year winners, including more than a dozen community leaders, endorsed Ohl’s nomination.
+Nine past Tri-Citian of the Year winners, plus more than a dozen community leaders, endorsed Ohl’s nomination.

 “Phil is an advocate for community in the broadest sense, working to bring people together to lift the quality of life for all,” said Brian Ace, president of Boys & Girls Clubs of Benton and Franklin Counties, in the nomination.